5 registered (betrayed boy, iaccus, 3 invisible),

-Flower, suddenly sitting in the passenger seat, rolls her eyes at our non-Christian ways and cheerily talks about her life.
+Rose, suddenly sitting in the passenger seat, rolls her eyes at our non-Christian ways and cheerily talks about her life.
 Her story is the usual self-promoting manipulations; I let Grace deal with her.
 Drew breathes heavy growls as he changes his position against me according to what window he's decided to look out.

 Suddenly there is trouble, the matriarch’s son is seen in the yard of a passing house.
 He gives an expression of recognition and looks to be running toward his truck in order to over take us.

 After Grace carefully races through the long garage, I step out to open the large, wooden doors again.
-Flower lets Drew out of the vehicle as I step out of the open back-door of the Lincoln but I don't realize until Grace has driven through the doorway and I've locked it back from the outside.
+Rose lets Drew out of the vehicle as I step out of the open back-door of the Lincoln but I don't realize until Grace has driven through the doorway and I've locked it back from the outside.

-We return to the restaurant with Flower.
+We return to the restaurant with Rose.
 The young waitress is extra cordial as she leads us to a linen-dressed table, having noticed we are close siblings living long-apart.
 Grace's friends fill the restaurant and keep around the table.
 Finally, I escape from them, pretending I am hanging out at the bar in the back of the restaurant, its long, tree-trunk of a bar making me feel like my rural self.
-Planning to sneak back to my townhouse and move out while they are eating, I step outside the restaurant into an enormous, Christmas-decorated shopping mall, a maze I remain unable to find my way out of.
+Planning to sneak back to my townhouse and move out while they are eating, I step outside the restaurant into an enormous, Christmas-decorated shopping mall, a maze I remain unable to find the way out of.

 “Busy on holiday eves,” the emergency room nurse says.

 I tell them triple C's, a part of House's methodical school of narcotics, because I figure they won't call the police.
-“If I take enough at the right time,” I tell her.
-“It acts as a relaxer for four days,”

 Reading One Hundred Years of Solitude for two-years now, I keep getting farther, then going back, making it last, aging to a hundred years old.
-Seven days ago I began the last chapter and started over again.
+Seven days ago I began the last chapter and started the book over again.
 That night I shifted to Mocando silent in the dead of night as the last Aureliano stepped out of the Buendia house onto the veranda surrounded by pots of oregano and ferns and begonias resting on a railing of blossomed rose bushes clinging.
 I reached the last chapter again within this sleepless week as ancient secrets fell into place like puzzle pieces.

 “It's like jumping seasons,” I say to her.